mono300genuine/87-template/README.md

 You will have to adjust the colors to suit your video of course.

 You can use these colors with using `colorVar` function, so to get primary color you would use `colorVar('primary')`.
-You should only use the 10 colors and nothing else.

 ### Fonts